 Most parents want their children to get outside away from phones, TV and video games, and gardening is a great way to achieve this goal.
 However, recent research shows that there are several other reasons to start a garden with kids.
-The benefits range from making kids smarter to making
+The benefits range from making kids smarter to making them healthier.
+Here are 10 great reasons to get kids gardening:

 - Students who garden score higher on science tests.